snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 ![Living Room](../assets/img/livingroom-gallerywall2.jpg){: .mx-auto.d-block :}

 And finally!
-Here is the current gallery wall, in all its glory, over our staircase in our current condo.
-Hanging these over the stairs while keeping our necks intact was quite a feat! :ladder: :hammer: :face_with_head_bandage:
+Here is the gallery wall in our current condo.
+Hanging all this over the staircase while keeping our necks intact was quite a feat! :ladder: :hammer: :face_with_head_bandage:

 ![Living Room](../assets/img/livingroom-gallerywall3.jpg){: .mx-auto.d-block :}